AMID Logo E-BAY Logo

 Suggestions for Submitting Commercial Invoices When Shipping from the USA

-If you’re abroad and buying goods from the U.S., request a Commercial Invoice from the seller at the time of purchase.
+If you’re abroad and buying goods from the U.S., request a CI from the seller at the time of purchase.
 Ensure it’s formatted for international shipping.

-If you are the seller, always provide the buyer with an invoice suitable for export.
-The invoice should include:
+If you are the seller, always provide the buyer with a purchase receipt suitable for export.
+The purchase receipt should include:

-For international transportation of household goods or personal effects, a Valued Packing List must be submitted, even if no invoice is involved.
+A Valued Packing List must be submitted for international transportation of household goods or personal effects, even if no sales/purchase activity is involved.

 What are the Official Requirements for Invoice Format?

-According to U.S. Customs regulations (Section 141.86), a Commercial Invoice must be in English and include:
+According to U.S. Customs regulations (Section 141.86), a CI must be in English and include:

 The CI is evaluated alongside the bill of lading.
 Missing information on one document may be supplemented by details on the other.